Integrating Reinforcement Learning with Visual Generative Models: Foundations and Advances: RL for 3D Content Generation

 \section{RL for 3D Content Generation}

 The integration of reinforcement learning (RL) into 3D content generation has introduced a powerful paradigm that blends sequential decision-making with geometric modeling.
 This synergy enables more adaptive, controllable, and preference-aligned synthesis of complex 3D structures.
 As illustrated in Figure~\ref{fig:pie_chart}, recent research efforts in this domain are broadly distributed across multiple subfields, including Text-to-NeRF/3D Gaussian Splatting, 3D diffusion modeling, multi-view consistency optimization, human motion generation, point cloud reconstruction, and other emerging directions.
 The balanced distribution among these topics underscores the breadth and growing maturity of RL applications in 3D generation.
 Unlike earlier stages dominated by a single task or representation, current trends suggest that RL is being explored as a general-purpose optimization framework across the entire 3D content generation pipeline.
+An overview of recent representative studies is summarized in Table~\ref{tab:3d_table}.

 To organize this growing body of work, we categorize recent advances into three core areas: (1) general-purpose 3D content generation, (2) multi-view model enhancement, and (3) domain-specific applications, such as surface completion, stereo scene reconstruction, and dynamic human motion synthesis.